Quail-Language/quail/docs-md/spec/chapter1.md

 For reporting any bugs please use [Issues · Quail-Language/quail · GitHub](https://github.com/Quail-Language/quail/issues)

 If you want to ask a question, write to our [Discord server](https://discord.gg/8smQAa8whM), or to email: `dev.quail.lang@gmail.com`

+Keep in mind that Quail is still in development, so if you spot a bug, a variance in Documentation/Specification or if you have a great idea about improving Quail, you are **very** welcome to one of the above written locations.